-Under our registration rights agreement with the selling stockholder, we are required to bear the expenses relating to this offering, excluding any underwriting discounts or commissions, stock transfer and documentary stamp taxes, and fees and expenses of legal counsel to the selling stockholder.
-We estimate that the expenses we are required to bear will total approximately \$
+Under our registration rights agreement with the selling stockholder, we are required to bear the expenses relating to this offering, excluding any underwriting discounts or commissions, stock transfer taxes and fees of legal counsel to the selling stockholder.
+We estimate these expenses will total approximately \$.

-Under the registration rights agreement, we have agreed to indemnify the selling stockholder and its controlling persons against certain liabilities, including certain liabilities under the Securities Act.
+We have agreed to indemnify the selling stockholder and any underwriters, brokers, dealers or agents and their respective controlling persons against certain liabilities, including certain liabilities under the Securities Act.